Skip to content

 What the evidence actually shows

 Mechanism.
-Riahi's 2016 review covers the molecular picture.
-Topical retinoids tell keratinocytes to mature properly, turn up procollagen production, turn down the enzymes that break collagen apart (the demolition crew that runs riot with age and sun), and they're directly anti-inflammatory.
+Mukherjee 2006 and the 2022 retinoid review cover the molecular picture.
+Topical retinoids help keratinocytes mature properly, support procollagen production, and reduce the enzymes that break collagen apart (the demolition crew that runs riot with age and sun).
 That's a remarkable amount of work from one molecule.
 Like hiring a plumber who, on the way out, also fixes the electrics and waters the plants.

 How to start (the only part that matters)

 Most people don't fail with retinol because retinol is broken.
-They fail because they hit retinisation (dryness, peeling, redness) in week two and assume they've ruined their face.
+They fail because they hit retinization - dryness, peeling, redness - in week two and assume they've ruined their face.
 They haven't.
-The skin is just catching up with itself.
+If the peeling is your main issue, the guide to retinol peeling explains when to slow down and when to pause.
 The protocol that gets you through that window:

 2. Twice a week for the first 2 to 3 weeks.
 Apply at night on dry skin, after cleansing and before moisturiser.